wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/SetupSSHKeysOnLaptop.md

 You may be warned if you are about to overwrite any existing SSH keys and if you very sure you are OK with that press Y.
 You will also be prompted for a passphrase to access your keys, its advisable to enter one.

+5. Assuming that your key is located in ~/.ssh/id_rsa or ~/.ssh/id_ecdsa or ~/.ssh/id_ed25519 depending on which algorithm you chose, type one of:

+>     /bin/grep "adt-laptop" ~/.ssh/id_rsa.pub
+>     /bin/grep "adt-laptop" ~/.ssh/id_ecdsa.pub
+>     /bin/grep "adt-laptop" ~/.ssh/id_ed25519.pub

+This will give you your public key which will look similar to one of the following depending on your algorithm:

+>     ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAII84MRcjmo/ykGzGBarK5v+b6NNg4Yxqk16iJ1qsYb8N adt-laptop